fizy069/reclaim-lollipop/README.md

+//This project was built in 24 hours and was the winning project for the Reclaim Hackathon - Quark 2024, BITS Pilani Goa Campus.

 # Reclaim x BPGC Lollipop

-Welcome to our services company!
-We act as a platform connecting users and restaurants, leveraging the Reclaim Protocol API to streamline order data and provide valuable analytics to both parties.
+This product acts as a platform connecting users and restaurants, leveraging the Reclaim Protocol API to streamline order data and provide valuable analytics to both parties.
 Our mission is to create a win-win situation where users enjoy enhanced dining experiences, and restaurants optimize their marketing strategies for increased efficiency and profitability.

 ## Features